 Figure 3b shows that curtains likely originate in the outer radiation belt and are observed relatively more in the late evening than late morning regions.
 Unfortunately, the limited AC6 coverage prevents a complete curtain distribution in MLT.
-This distribution, though limited, appears to be similar to the L-MLT distribution of microbursts from prior studies (e.g. O’Brien et al., 2003; Douma et al., 2017).
-The MLT region with the most frequently observed curtains and microbursts are opposite: microbursts are preferentially observed in the late morning, while curtains are mainly observed near midnight.
-The statistics at high L are rather limited because AC6 rapidly crosses high L shells.
+This distribution, though limited, appears to be similar to the L-MLT distribution of microbursts from prior studies (e.g., O’Brien et al., 2003; Douma et al., 2017).
+The MLT region with the most frequently observed curtains and microbursts are opposite: microbursts are preferentially found in the late morning, while curtains are mainly seen near midnight.
+The statistics at high L are somewhat limited because AC6 rapidly crosses high L shells.
 Nevertheless, Fig. 3b hints that curtains near midnight MLT were observed to L shells possibly outside the outer radiation belt.

-Figure 4 shows that the microburst and curtain observations are both associated with an enhanced AE, although curtains show a slight preference to lower AE index.
-Assuming the Blake and O’Brien (2016) hypothesis, one possible explanation is that during quiet conditions, the remnant microburst electrons are more likely to drift undisturbed and AC6 is more likely to observe the fine, highly-correlated curtain structure.
-In contrast, during active conditions, the curtain electrons are still drifting, but the dynamics of an actively-changing magnetosphere can easily perturb curtain electrons until AC6 no longer observes a highly correlated structure at the same location.
+Figure 4 shows that the microburst and curtain observations are both associated with an enhanced AE, although curtains show a slight preference to lower the AE index.
+Assuming the Blake and O’Brien (2016) hypothesis, one possible explanation is that during quiet conditions, the remnant microburst electrons are more likely to drift undisturbed, and AC6 is more likely to observe the fine, highly-correlated curtain structure.
+In contrast, during active conditions, the curtain electrons are still drifting.
+Still, the dynamics of an actively-changing magnetosphere can easily perturb curtain electrons until AC6 no longer observes a highly correlated structure at the same location.

 6.3 Curtains Observed in The Bounce Loss Cone